 Incidence of Hyperemesis Gravidarum (HG)

 The criteria used to diagnose hyperemesis gravidarum (HG) often varies among health professionals and researchers.
-Very little research is done on the impact of hyperemesis as differentiated from morning sickness, thus the impact is likely greatly underestimated.
+Very little research is done on the impact of hyperemesis as differentiated from morning sickness, thus the impact of HG is likely greatly underestimated.

 Women who are very severe are typically hospitalized, representing the 1-3% of pregnant women estimated as having HG.
 One study by Zhang, et al found a 10.8% incidence of severe vomiting, and another study found 16% of women using antiemetics.